NextSDS Logo

 What is the physical form of Potassium Permanganate 1 percent?

-Potassium Permanganate 1 percent is a liquid. with purple. color.
-It has odourless. odor.
+Potassium Permanganate 1 percent is a liquid appearing as liquid. purple. [dark] with purple color.
+It has odourless odor.

 What is the solubility of Potassium Permanganate 1 percent?